param-jain/Mutual-Funds-UI-Skelton/README.md

 ## I would suggest to Signup everytime you want to check the Profile Section

-## Kindly edit the Data in this.state of Listing.js Page to check the Listing Details if needed.
+## Kindly edit the Data in src/Assets/Data.js to modify the state of Listing if needed.